A Complexity-Brightness Correlation in Gamma Ray Bursts: Different Brightness Distributions for Simple and Complex Bursts

 It is comparatively easy to distinguish between complex and simple events for the bright GRBs.
 One can then introduce a numerical measure of complexity, e.g., the total length of up and down variations normalized to the peak count rate.
 Alternatively, one can count runs up and down and use their number to characterize complexity (Lestrade 1994).
 Unfortunately, such an approach fails when dealing with weak GRBs because of the Poisson noise which heavily dominates any of the measures mentioned above (various attempts to filter out the noise do not help).

-The only possibility to extract a ``simple'' subpopulation from weak bursts is to use the ``canonical'' shape of a single pulse, which are more or less identifiable by the human eye or by a $\chi^2$ fit.
-The former approach was used by SPS97 in the form of a blind visual test.
-All events were rescaled to the same (low) brightness adding proper Poisson noise, then each rescaled event was classified by three test persons as ``simple'' (a single FRED pulse), or as ``complex'' (not a FRED pulse), or ``unresolved'' (usually too short to be confidently identified).
-Then peak brightness distributions for simple and complex GRBs were compared.
-Two of three test persons showed that complex GRBs are systematically brighter at a significance level exceeding 0.99, the third test person showed the same effect as a significance level 0.9.
-Now we present results using $\chi^2$ tests for a larger statistics of GRBs.
+The only possibility to extract a ``simple'' subpopulation from the weak burst population is to use the ``canonical'' shape of a single pulse, which is more or less identifiable by the human eye or by a $\chi^2$ fit.
+The former approach was used by SPS97 in the form of a visual blind test.
+All events were rescaled to the same (low) brightness adding proper Poisson noise.
+Then each rescaled event was classified by three test persons as ``simple'' (a single FRED pulse), or as ``complex'' (not a FRED pulse), or ``unresolved'' (usually too short to be confidently identified).
+Then the peak count rate distributions for simple and complex GRBs were compared.
+Two of three test persons showed that complex GRBs are systematically brighter at a significance level exceeding 0.01, the third test person showed the same effect at a significance level of 0.1.
+We now present results using the $\chi^2$ tests on a larger statistics of GRBs.